 This dessert sauce is a great way to enhance many different types of desserts.
 You can incorporate it into your favorite desserts in so many different ways!

 Try drizzling it over:

-- ice cream (vanilla ice cream OR chocolate ice cream)
+- on a bowl of ice cream (vanilla ice cream or chocolate ice cream)